wangonya/wangonya.com/content/blog/pytest-parametrize.md

   - pytest
 ---

-Tests tend to not always be so DRY, which isn't necessarily a bad thing.
+Tests don't always need to be DRY, which isn't necessarily a bad thing.

 [This](https://stackoverflow.com/a/129722/9312256) SO answer sums it up